yoichimichael/oo-relationships-astronaut-review/README.md

   * returns a `Fixnum` that is the minimum age required for astronauts
 * Edit `Shuttle#add_astronaut`
   * takes in an argument of an `Astronaut` instance and adds them to this shuttle's list of astronauts
-  * NOW this is changed such that if the given `Astronaut` instance is not of age:
+  * NOW this should function so that if the given `Astronaut` instance is not of age:
     * do not let them join the mission
     * print out a friendly message informing them that they are too young
 * Edit `Astronaut#join_shuttle`
   * takes in an argument of a `Shuttle` instance and adds this astronaut to the shuttle's list of astronauts
-  * NOW this is changed such that if you don't meet the minimum age requirement of the given `Shuttle` instance:
+  * NOW this should function so that if you don't meet the minimum age requirement of the given `Shuttle` instance:
     * do not let them join the mission
     * print out a friendly message informing them that they are too young